 The maximum loan amount under PMAY for subsidy calculation is Rs 12 lakh, depending on your economic group.
 And the interest subsidy is 6.50% for EWS-LIG, while 4.00% and 3.00% respectively for MIG-I and MIG-II.
-The maximum subsidy amount you
+The maximum subsidy amount

-can avail is Rs 2.67 lakh as per your economic group.
+you can avail is Rs 2.67 lakh as per your economic group.

 Remember, the interest subsidy benefit will be upfront on the principal outstanding with reduced Equated Monthly Instalments (EMIs) on your home loan.
-To reduce your EMI, you can opt for a longer home loan tenure, but for subsidy calculation purpose,
+To reduce your EMI, you can opt for a longer home loan tenure, but for subsidy calculation

-a non-subsidized rate of interest.
+will be at a non-subsidized rate of interest.

 [Also Read: Advantages of a Home Loan ]